dsccommunity/SqlServerDsc/source/DSCResources/DSC_SqlServerProtocol/README.md

   not have access then the correct credential must be provided in the built-in parameter `PSDscRunAsCredential`.
 If not the following error can appear; `An internal error occurred`.

+## Known issues

+All issues are not listed here, see [here for all open issues](https://github.com/dsccommunity/SqlServerDsc/issues?q=is%3Aissue+is%3Aopen+in%3Atitle+SqlProtocol).